 The COVID-19 Recovery Fund will deliver essential resources to a variety of urgent and emerging needs in our communities.
 The distribution of this important community wide response will be managed as effectively and efficiently as possible by Northland Community Foundation.
 There will be some costs in the delivery of this recovery fund, but we expect the costs of delivering this crucial support will be no more than 10 percent.
 We are 100 percent committed to getting donor funds to those who really need it and look forward to partnering with you to make a real difference where it is most needed.

-Thanks to our major donors of the Northland COVID-19 Recovery Fund:
+Thanks to a major anonymous donor, Foundation North, Tindall Foundation, and the Warehouse Ltd for your support of the Northland COVID-19 Recovery Fund: